What is Bitcoin dominance?

 Bitcoin dominance is the ratio of Bitcoin's market capitalization to the overall market capitalization of the cryptocurrency market.
 It provides a picture of Bitcoin's value in comparison to other cryptocurrencies and is commonly used by seasoned investors and traders to make better decisions.

-Historically, the whole crypto market cap has tracked Bitcoin's market capitalization.
+Historically, the whole crypto market cap has followed Bitcoin's market capitalization.
 While Bitcoin frequently dictates the rest of the market, BTC dominance is a vital indicator for always measuring its impact.

 How to calculate Bitcoin dominance